outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- Wnt inhibitors and temozolomide (TMZ), tested as inhibitors of MGMT
 				- TMZ:Celecoxib, TMZ:G007-LK, TMZ:LGK974, TMZ:Wnt-C59, TMZ:Salinomycin and TMZ:XAV-939
 				- https://www.nature.com/articles/ncomms9904
+				- non-specific Wnt signalling inhibitor celecoxib
+				- the Porcupine inhibitors Wnt-C59 and LGK974
+				- salinomycin, which inhibits signalling by blocking phosphorylation of the Wnt co-receptor lipoprotein receptor-related protein 6
+				- Except for tankyrase/Axin 1 inhibitors (XAV-939 and G007-LK), all Wnt inhibitors augmented the cytotoxic effects of temozolomide
+				- Celecoxib was the most profound compound inducing either an additive or synergistic effect on cell cytotoxicity in combination with temozolomide
+			- upregulating APC can downregulate B-catenin
 			- triggered by EBV to trigger cancer
+		- MGMT
+			- DNA repair protein, O6-methylguanine DNA methyltransferase (MGMT), can confer resistance to guanine O6-alkylating agents
+			- Therefore, inhibition of resistant MGMT protein is a practical approach to increase the anticancer effects of such alkylating agents
+			- Pharmacological or genetic inhibition of Wnt activity downregulates MGMT expression and restores chemosensitivity of DNA-alkylating drugs
 		- Bcl-2/Bax-caspase 9/3
 			- bcl family proteins are inhibited by celastrol, withaferin, fisetin, quercetin, Navitoclax
 		- ROS/JNK